ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 - `X-Frame-Options` - ensures that the site is not be embedded in a frame by a compliant browser.
 Set the header to `SAMEORIGIN` to allow embedding by your own site, or `DENY` to block framing completely.
 - `X-Content-Type-Options` - prevents the browser from second-guessing the mime-type of delivered content.
 This header is less important if users cannot upload content and/or you trust your editors.
-However, it is safer to use it at all times.
+However, it's safer to use it at all times.
 Make sure that the `Content-Type` header is also correctly set, including for the top-level document, to avoid issues with HTML documents being downloaded while they should be rendered.
 - `Content-Security-Policy` - blocks cross site scripting (XSS) attacks by setting an allowlist (whitelist) of resources to be loaded for a given page.
 You can set separate lists for scripts, images, fonts, and so on.